Accusations of Russian interference in the 2024 Romanian presidential election

 The 2024 Romanian presidential election was marred by allegations of Russian interference, raising concerns over election integrity and the potential geopolitical consequences for NATO and the European Union (EU).
-Multiple reports from Romanian and international authorities detailed foreign influence efforts, particularly aimed at supporting far-right, pro-Russian candidate Călin Georgescu through the illicit foreign funding of a TikTok campaign.
+Multiple reports from Romanian and international authorities detailed foreign influence efforts, particularly aimed at supporting far-right and pro-Russian candidate Călin Georgescu through the illicit foreign funding of a TikTok campaign.

 Background

 Romania's elections took place in a politically charged environment, with public dissatisfaction over corruption and economic issues fueling the rise of nationalist candidates.
 The elections coincided with increasing Russian efforts to influence political landscapes across Eastern Europe, including recent interference operations in Moldova and Georgia.
 Romania, a key NATO and EU member, became a strategic target due to its critical location near the Black Sea and its support for Ukraine during the ongoing conflict with Russia.

 Allegations of interference

 Cyber and financial influence

 The Romanian Supreme Council for National Defense (CSAT) released declassified reports alleging cyberattacks by foreign "state actors" in order to influence the election.
 These included hacking attempts on Romanian institutions, the spread of disinformation, and the amplification of nationalist rhetoric on social media platforms.
 The reports also indicated a possibly foreign funding of Călin Georgescu's campaign, supporting digital outreach and disinformation campaigns.
 No evidence established direct connections between Georgescu's campaign and Russian state actors.
 There were only assertions that there must have been due to his rapid rise on social media.